ve280/code-check/p4/README.md

 `networkx` is used to check if each function implementation contains recursion.

-Firstly, we extract the function declarations and all function calls inside function definitions from the ast tree of `p2.cpp`.
+Firstly, we extract the function declarations and all function calls inside function definitions from the ast tree of `binaryTree.cpp`.
 Each pair of defined function and helper function called inside definition is added as an edge to `networkx`'s graph.

 Secondly, we use `networkx.simple_cycles` to find all recursive functions.
 This handles both